Is there a problem with your delivery? You are not alone.

 Critical point: Legal deadlines for filing claims are strict.
 Any delay in taking action may permanently compromise your chances of receiving compensation.

-Detailed Steps by Type of Problem
+Detailed Steps by Type of Logistics Problem

 🔍 Situation 1: Lost Package (Tracking Blocked)